jnoll/pattern-generator/README.md

 1. Download _plantuml.jar_ from http://plantuml.com/download

-2. Edit the `PLANTUML.jar` macro in Patterns/Makefile in the ocuco repository to specify where you have placed _plantuml.jar_.
-The current value is:

-        PLANTUML.jar=${HOME}/lib/plantuml.jar

-3. Install the Haskell `stack` tool.
+2. Install the Haskell `stack` tool.
 On Ubuntu, this can be done with `apt-get`:

         sudo apt-get install haskell-stack

-4. If you installed `stack` using `apt-get`, upgrade to the latest version.
+3. If you installed `stack` using `apt-get`, upgrade to the latest version.

         stack install stack